sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 It is used to play Azan and Quran automatically at the correct times on Amazon Echo, Google Home or other wireless speaker over bluetooth.

 This code requires a Raspberry Pi or similar single-board computer to run on.
-The current implementation is for Raspberry Pi.
+The current implementation is tested to work on Raspberry Pi.

 You may also need a bluetooth dongle in case your version of the Pi does not already have a bluetooth module.